Game Day Guide

 - Absolutely no spitting allowed.

-- Players must complete their Attendance and Health Check on TeamSnap for each game.
+- Players must complete their Attendance on TeamSnap for each game.

 - Players are not to share any items with other players (water, snacks, jerseys, mask, gloves, etc)